rgerkin/mathiasverraes.github.com/_posts/2014-06-27-managed-technical-debt-revisited.markdown

 layout: post
 published: true
 tags: [talk]
+abstract: "Are you sweeping technical debt under the rug?"
 ---

 Debt is good.
 Organizations use it all the time to invest.
 Technical debt can be good.
 Are you investing wisely?